HyperArc - How Many Targets are Possible?

 1Different lesions can be optimized to receive different doses in a HyperArc plan, but for simplicity, we choose the same prescribed dose for each lesion.

 3Only one goal according to the Timmerman tables for three fraction was missed in the clinical plan, which says that the V23Gy of the Brain-GTVs structure should be < 5 cm3.
 This is practically not achievable for multi-met plans and our margin settings.
-The situation worsens if more lesions are added.
+The situation worsens when more lesions are added.

 4Remember that the sole purpose of this study is to find out whether the TPS is able to handle a large number of structures (targets).